Skip to main content

 Figure \(\PageIndex{2}\): Hoover Dam provides hydroelectric energy and stores water for southern Nevada.

 Nonrenewable resources cannot be replenished at a sustainable rate.
 They are finite within a human lifetime.
 Many nonrenewable resources come from planetary, tectonic, or long-term biologic processes, and include materials such as gold, lead, copper, diamonds, marble, sand, natural gas, oil, and coal.
-Most nonrenewable resources are utilized for their concentration of specific elements on the periodic table.
-For example, if society needs sources of iron (Fe), then it is the exploration geologist who will search for iron-rich deposits that can be economically extracted.
-Non-renewable resources may be abandoned when other materials become cheaper or serve their purpose better.
+Most nonrenewable resources include specific concentrated elements listed on the periodic table; some are compounds of those elements.
+For example, if society needs iron (Fe) sources, then an exploration geologist will search for iron-rich deposits that can be economically extracted.
+Nonrenewable resources may be abandoned when other materials become cheaper or serve a better purpose.
 For example, coal is abundantly available in England and other nations, but because oil and natural gas are available at a lower cost and lower environmental impact, coal use has decreased.
 Economic competition among nonrenewable resources is shifting use away from coal in many developed countries.

 The diamond is clear and pyramidal.